October 9, 2015 - Important Change

 C. The APTA Approved 12-Point or 10-Point Super Tiebreaker for Platform Tennis

 At six games all, the players continue to serve in order and from the same end as before.
 The server of the first point of the tiebreaker will serve only one point, to the ad court.
 Each player will then, in normal service rotation, serve twice; first to the deuce court then to the ad court.

 The single point served by the initial server of the tiebreaker results in an immediate change of ends, and teams will continue to change ends in the normal pattern as if the server had served an entire game.

-First team to win 7 points wins the set, although if it be 6 points all, a team must win the tiebreaker by a margin of two points.
+For a 12-point tiebreaker, the first team to win 7 points wins the set, although if it be 6 points all, a team must win the tiebreaker by a margin of two points.
 The set shall be scored 7-6.
 The team receiving service for the first point of the tiebreaker shall begin serving the next set from the opposite side from which it received the first point.

 The teams shall change ends after the first game.

 A started serving the set from North End.

 It's 6 games all and it's A's turn to serve again.

 1) A serves Once (ad court) from North End.

 2) C serves twice from North End.* (deuce court first; ad court second)